zocram4cc/righetti/README.md

 # Righetti
 ## Righetti - Gameplay patch for PES21

-Righetti is the unofficial proposed gameplay patch, via dt18 constant modding, specifically developed for and by [the 4chan Cup](https://implyingrigged.info) for its future use in Pro Evolution Soccer 2021.
-Its name is a very unsublte nod at the nationality of the original developer.
+Righetti is the unofficial proposed gameplay patch, via dt18 constant modding, specifically developed for and by [the 4chan Cup](https://implyingrigged.info) for its future use in Pro Evolution Soccer 2021, to attempt to fix its lack of entertainment value when watched in coach mode.
+Its name is a very unsubtle nod at the nationality of the original developer.

 **Note:** You can contribute to the patch's development, but please, upload any changes\forks in BIN, CPK and text form *at the same time*.
 Don't make the documentation drift from the actual binary.
 Thank you.